Attendance

 Holiday/Leave of absence from school

-The school will not authorise time off for family holidays/events.
+The school will not authorise time off for family holidays/events and will issue penalty notices.

-Please ask in the office if you require a copy of the updated Attendance policy.
+Please ask in the office if you require a copy of our Attendance policy.
 Application forms for leave are available from the school office and need to be completed for any days off from school which are not related to illness.
+Please do not take holiday in term time.

 Please click the link below to be taken to our full Attendance Policy: